YahooArchive/mojito/docs/dev_guide/topics/mojito_hosting_container_reqs.rst

 **OBSOLETE**

-The ``index.js`` is not created by version 0.4.7.
+The ``index.js`` file is not created by version 0.4.7.
 Remove from any applications that are using versions 0.4.7 or greater.

 .. _startup_reqs_v0.4.8-server: